Myrmex/overview/cadmus/dev/deploy/hosting.md

     - JWT__SECUREKEY=Rh+m(dkh_Rn6DhOD-wKcd;>P=]Q*T}J/MPbnfenDKOL[1y4I_1Oy1JAU./V98Zex
 ```

+Other, less relevant settings are:

+- `Issuer`: the issuer URI.
+- `Audience`: the audience URI.

 #### Server

 This object contains the configuration for HTTPS.
 You might need this if you are configuring HTTPS at the level of the Docker containers.
 If instead you are using a reverse proxy to handle HTTPS, and dealing with HTTP-only containerized services (which is the easiest and most common configuration), this is not necessary.